tweneboah/firebase-complete-guide/README.md

 export {
   firebase,
-  database
+  database,
+  googleProvider
 }

-import database from '../firebase/firebasePromise';
+//import database from '../firebase/firebasePromise';

 //create a new database
 //============================